swift-nav/albatross/doc/src/temperature-example.rst

 Introduction
 --------------

-Gaussian processes are quite popular in geostatistics, though they are perhaps more commonly used in `Kriging`_.
+Gaussian processes are quite popular in geostatistics where models such as `Kriging`_ are used to interpolate spatial fields.
 The idea is very similar to the :ref:`1D Example <1d-example>`, there is some unknown function (in our example it will be temperature as a function of location) and you have noisy observations of the function (from weather stations) which you would like to use to make estimates at new locations.

 .. _`Kriging` : https://en.wikipedia.org/wiki/Kriging